-- ☑ Exercising and eating healthily can help to support your wellbeing.
-Find an exercise that you enjoy and can take part in regularly. - ☑ Try to identify if there are any triggers that make you feel worse and do your best to avoid these. - ✓ Many people find mindfulness or breathing techniques a useful way of coping with distress. - ☑ If you have overcome suicidal thoughts before try capturing what helped in a journal so that you can look back at it if you find yourself experiencing suicidal thoughts again.
+- Make a list of the positive things about your life.
+Everyday try to write down something positive that happened and store them in a jar.
+You can read these whenever you're feeling low. - Exercising and eating healthily can help to support your wellbeing.
+Find an exercise that you enjoy and can take part in regularly and set yourself a goal of increasing the amount of fruit and vegetables that you eat. - Try to identify if there are any triggers that make you feel worse and do your best to avoid these. - Many people find mindfulness or breathing techniques a useful way of coping with distress.
+These techniques help you to focus on the present moment and become more calm. - If you have overcome suicidal thoughts before try capturing what helped in a journal so that you can look back at it if you find yourself experiencing suicidal thoughts again.